sakshi4719/ai-powered-behavioral-analysis/README.md

 - A pipeline can also be implemented for continuous tracking and trend forecasting over multiple social media platforms.
 - Fine-tune a BERT model on crisis-related labeled data to improve accuracy.
 - Experiment with RoBERTa/ DistilBERT which are pre-trained on mental health datasets.
+- Make a comprehensive list of crisi terms so the BERT model can perform better.